daemonraco/toobasic/README.md

 ## Basic Features?
 __TooBasic__ provide some sort of solution to features like:
 * Services
+> Controllers that only return a JSON result avoiding presentation logics.
 * Plugins (modules)
+> A simple mechanism to expand your site through plugins
 * Shell Tools
+> Some sites usually have background tools to perform heavy tasks, __TooBasic__ provides a way to define and manage this tools.
 * Crons
+> Something like tools but restricted to cron-type executions.
 * Cache
+> It already has a simple way to cache controller result avoiding its logic on a second request.

 ## Folders
 __TooBasic__ has many folders and we're not going to list them all here, Just a few you may need to know.
 * `ROOTDIR`
+    * `site`
-    * `site`: Mainly, all your site's stuff goes somewhere inside this folder.
+    > Mainly, all your site's stuff goes somewhere inside this folder.
+        * `controllers`
-        * `controllers`: Here you start all your PHP files with controller specifications.
+            >> Here you start all your PHP files with controller specifications.
+        * `templates`
-        * `templates`: Here your store all your templates separated by the way you show them.
+            >> Here your store all your templates separated by the way you show them.
             * `action`
+            >>> here you store the way your controllers are seen by default.
             * `modal`
+            >>> and here the way your controllers are seen whem they are used as modals.
         * `config`
+        >> Specific configuration for your site goes here.
         * `models`
+        >> Well, this are a bunch of classes that represent your real site's logic.
+Remember, your controllers shouldn't have complex logics.
         * `langs`
+        >> Translations.
     * `modules`
+    > Consider these as plugins.
     * `cache`
+    > All the dynamic stuff of your site like cache files, smarty compilations, etc. will be stored here.

 ## How To Create A Basic Page
 In order to create a basic page you need to create two files, a contorller and a template, and one name.